Large-scale multi-objective influence maximisation with network downscaling: Discussion and conclusions

 Our method has been proven to work correctly, although with some differences in the results, with both IC and WC propagation models on all the tested networks, regardless their sizes or properties.

 The results demonstrate the effectiveness of our method in terms of quality of the solutions obtained.
-At the same time, our method is able to drastically decrease the runtime, allowing the use of the multi-objective evolutionary algorithm even in large networks.
+Furthermore, our method is able to drastically decrease, even for large networks, the runtime of the MOEA.
+The latter has the additional advantage of providing a whole set of diverse solutions (i.e., seed sets), unlike heuristic methods that are usually designed to return just one seed set.

 Our method has proven to work properly with different scaling values.
 Nevertheless, the results show a lower quality of the solutions as the scaling factor increases.
 This result is in line with expectations, as it shows a clear trade-off between solution quality and runtime gain.